 Significant Multi-Core Performance Difference Between the Intel Pentium and Core i3

-As mentioned earlier, Intel Core i3 CPUs have twice as many cores as Intel Pentium CPUs (given the current gen) and hence naturally they have at least twice as good a multi-core performance.
+As mentioned earlier, Intel Core i3 CPUs have twice as many cores as Intel Pentium CPUs (given the current gen), and hence naturally, they have at least twice as good a multi-core performance.

-The multi-core performance of a CPU determines how well it can multi-task and how well it can handle apps and services running simultaneously.
+The multi-core performance of a CPU determines how well it can multitask and how well it can handle apps and services running simultaneously.

-PCs, apps and games today are complex.
+PCs, apps, and games today are complex.
 You can have so many critical background applications and services running in the background without you even knowing about them.

-For Gaming, Aim for Atleast a Quad Core CPU
+For Gaming, Aim for at least a Quad Core CPU

 Balancing Single and Multi-Core Performance

-Having a lot of cores and an over the top multi-core score doesn’t always mean better performance.
+An over-the-top multi-core score doesn’t always mean better performance.

-For instance, the Intel Core i9-11900K, the workstation grade CPUs with 8 cores and 16 threads scores a whopping 2575 on Cinebench R15.
+For instance, the Intel Core i9-11900K, the workstation-grade CPU with 8 cores and 16 threads, scores a whopping 2575 on Cinebench R15.
 Compare this to a mere 1080 for Intel Core i3-10320.

-An over-the-top core count is often used by professionals and is used in video rendering, simulation, machine learning, and also for simulation games such as Cities: Skyline and Microsoft Flight Simulator.
+Professionals often use an over-the-top core count.
+It is used in video rendering, simulation, machine learning, and also for simulation games such as Cities: Skyline and Microsoft Flight Simulator.

 Also Read: What is a Good Processor for a Laptop?